hackgvl/leaflet-google-sheets-template/SC-CODES-README.md

 In the terminal, run ``git branch -a``

-We're going to tell Git where to find the ("remote upstream")[https://help.github.com/articles/configuring-a-remote-for-a-fork/] pointing at our (https://github.com/codeforgreenville/leaflet-google-sheets-template)[original template project] by running ``git remote add upstream https://github.com/codeforgreenville/leaflet-google-sheets-template.git``
+We're going to tell Git where to find the ["remote upstream"](https://help.github.com/articles/configuring-a-remote-for-a-fork/) pointing at our [original template project](https://github.com/codeforgreenville/leaflet-google-sheets-template) by running ``git remote add upstream https://github.com/codeforgreenville/leaflet-google-sheets-template.git``

 Run ``git branch -a`` again and you'll see a new branch "remotes/upstream/master"

-Now we want to grab a copy of the (https://help.github.com/articles/syncing-a-fork/)[remote upstream].
+Now we want to grab a copy of the [remote upstream](https://help.github.com/articles/syncing-a-fork/).
 This will create a new Git "branch" within your Cloud 9 Workspace

 ``git fetch upsteam``